kmkr/splendid-nudibranch/content.md

 Location		Bonaire, The Netherlands
 Tags			2016 wreck
 Latin
 Description     After loosing power off the coast of Bonaire, The Hilma Hooker was towed to the main pier on the island.
-As it was already under investigation by the DEA, a search was quickly conducted and 11.000 kg of marijuana was found.
-However, the owner of the ship was not.
-The ship was in need of maintenance, especially the hull.
+A search was quickly conducted and 11.000 kg of marijuana was found.
+The owner of the ship however, was not.
+Hilma Hooker was old, and especially the hull was in need of maintenance.
 The ship was towed a couple of kilometers south in fear of disrupting boat traffic in case it sunk, which it did.
 Now it's a great dive site, easily accessible on the southern coast of Bonaire.

 DSC01646.jpg